Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Introduction

 \section{Introduction}

-Along with the lakes and fluvial networks, Cassini-Huygens mission discovered that large sand seas occupy Titan's equatorial regions, covering 15-20\% of the global surface \citep{Lorenz2006,Radebaugh2008,Radebaugh2013,LeGall2011,Rodriguez2014,AharonsonBook2014}.

-As detected by the spectro-imager VIMS (Visual and Infrared Mapping Spectrometer) instrument onboard Cassini spacecraft \citep{Soderblom2007,Barnes2008, Rodriguez2014} and supported by the RADAR Radiometer \citep{LeGall2011}, these vast sand sea units constitute a major organics reservoir at the surface, and consequently have a large impact on the geological and climatic history of Titan \cite{AharonsonBook2014}.
+After 13 years of exploring and revealing the Saturn's system, in particular its largest moon Titan, the Cassini spacecraft plunged on Saturn upper atmosphere on Friday 15th of September 2017.
+Among the most prominent {of} Titan's landforms discovered by the Cassini-Huygens mission are the large sand seas that cover 15-20$\%$ of the global surface of the moon, {located} mostly in the equatorial regions \citep{Lorenz2006,Radebaugh2008,Radebaugh2013,LeGall2011,Rodriguez2014,AharonsonBook2014}.
+As inferred from the {spectral} observations of the VIMS (Visual and Infrared Mapping Spectrometer) instrument \citep{Soderblom2007,Barnes2008, Rodriguez2014} and the surface properties derived from the radiometry mode of the RADAR instrument \citep{LeGall2011}, these vast sand seas constitute a major reservoir of organics at the surface.
+Consequently, they play a prime role in the geological and climatic history of Titan \citep{AharonsonBook2014}.

-Thanks to the high spatial resolution of the SAR imager mode of the RADAR instrument on board Cassini \citep{Elachi2004}, individual linear dunes have been identified within those sand seas and mapped at the global scale \citep{Lorenz2006, Radebaugh2008, LeGall2011, Rodriguez2014} (Figure \ref{fig:mapall}).
-Geomorphic analyses have been carried out and show that most of the bedforms are 100-to-1000's km long linear dunes with a crest-to-crest distance of about 3 km \citep{Lorenz2006,Lorenz2010,LeGall2011,Savage2014,Lucas2014b}.
-Available topographic information and/or radarclinometric assessment gives an estimation of an average height of 50-150 m approximately \citep{Neish2010, Mastrogiuseppe2014}.
-In some RADAR swaths, interdune areas are clearly distinguishable from the dunes as exemplify on figure \ref{fig:Belet} showing a subset of Belet sand seas.
-Sources for organic sand is yet to be identified at the surface, and might have disappeared as aeolian systems are considered to be old \cite{Rodriguez2014}.
+Thanks to the high spatial resolution of the 5 beam Synthetic Aperture Radar (SAR) imager mode of the RADAR instrument{--} operating at 2.17 cm wavelength (Ku-band) in HH polarization \citep{Elachi2004}{--}individual linear dunes have been identified within those sand seas and mapped at the global scale \citep{Lorenz2006, Radebaugh2008, LeGall2011, Rodriguez2014}.
+These sand seas present a dark signature {in} visible (ISS camera) and {microwave} (RADAR instrument) data, while they are {``}brownish {in} hyperspectral data (VIMS) {(i.e. dark at 1.3, 2 and 5$\mu$m)} (Figure \ref{fig:mapall}).
+Geomorphic analyses show that most of the bedforms are 100-to-1000's km long linear dunes with a crest-to-crest distance around 3 km \citep{Lorenz2006,Lorenz2010,LeGall2011,Savage2014,Lucas2014b}. {Dune heights have been measured as 50-150m high with altimetry and radarclinometry} \citep{Barnes2008, Neish2010, Mastrogiuseppe2014}.
+In some SAR swaths, interdune areas are clearly distinguishable from the dunes as exemplified in the Belet sand sea shown in Figure \ref{fig:Belet}.
+This have been confirmed from hyperspectral observations \citep{Barnes2008,Bonnefoy2016}.
+Sources for the organic sand have yet to be identified at the surface and {may have even} disappeared as these aeolian systems are thought to be old \citep{Rodriguez2014, Barnes2015, Brossier2018}.
+Additionally, radar-bright topographic obstacles called "inselbergs" are embedded in the sand seas.
+These features are probably outcrops of the bedrock and thus likely have a texture and composition distinct from that of the dunes.
+Moreover, their properties may vary across Titan: a "radar-bright unit" is considered as geomorphic group rather than a single geological unit.